mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The main use of the secure transport layer for MLS is to protect the already limited amount of metadata.
-Very little information is contained in the unencrypted header of the MLS Protocol message format for group operation messages, as application messages are always encrypted in MLS.
+Very little information is contained in the unencrypted header of the MLS Protocol message format for group operation messages, and application messages are always encrypted in MLS.

 Contrary to popular messaging services, the full list of recipients